 Federal Work Study – The amount of money earned for the hours worked in your labor position throughout the academic year.
 You must demonstrate need as determined by the FAFSA to qualify for Federal Work Study.

 Institutional Work Study – This would be awarded to students who do not demonstrate enough need to qualify for Federal Work Study, or work in areas where Federal Work Study can not be paid.
 This is the actual amount of money earned for the hours worked in a labor position throughout the academic year.

 Kentucky CAP grant – The College Access Program is awarded to financially needy students in Kentucky to help them attend public and private colleges and universities, proprietary schools, and technical colleges.
 To be eligible, students must have an expected family contribution of less than $5,198.
 Currently, the maximum award for this academic year is $1,900.

 Kentucky Tuition Grant – The Kentucky Tuition Grant (KTG) is for Kentucky residents and can be used at eligible Kentucky private colleges and universities.
 The maximum KTG award for a full-time student is $2,910 for the academic year.
 Students must be enrolled full time to receive this award.
 (Source: www.kheaa.com)

-Kentucky Educational Excellence Scholarship (KEES) – The KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
+Kentucky Educational Excellence Scholarship (KEES) – KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
 Awards range from $50.00 to $2,500.00.
 The amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
 For more information on the KEES program, visit www.kheaa.com.
 Students must maintain a certain GPA to renew each year.

 Labor Grant – To assist with the tuition, all students are awarded a Labor Grant .
 This year’s labor grant is $6,000.